 - AI-guided audio is the experience

-Brief for Snap Spectacles when
+Brief for Snap Specs when

 - The wearer must see AR content